Clinical Psychologists

 Dr Kirsten Abbott

-Kirsten combines evidence-based therapy with a collaborative and down-to-earth approach, helping clients build insight, develop practical skills, and create meaningful and sustainable change.
-Therapeutic interventions are tailored to the individual needs and goals of each client, drawing from Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Schema-informed approaches, Motivational Interviewing, and Emotion-Focused Therapy principles.
-Her work is grounded in current psychological research while remaining flexible, compassionate, and responsive to the unique experiences of each person.
+As both a practising Clinical Psychologist and university educator, Kirsten brings together current research, clinical expertise, and practical experience to help clients make meaningful progress toward their goals.
+Therapy is tailored to the individual needs and goals of each client, drawing from Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Schema-informed approaches, Motivational Interviewing, and Emotion-Focused Therapy principles.
+Her work is grounded in current psychological research while remaining flexible, compassionate, and responsive to each person's unique circumstances and experiences.